-This post is about the walls of Jerusalem in particular the first wall.
-So after the Babylonian Captivity and the Persian conquest of Babylonia, Cyrus II of Persia allowed the Jews to return to Judea and rebuild the Temple.
-The construction was finished in 516 BCE or 430 BCE.
-Then, Artaxerxes I or possibly Darius II allowed Ezra and Nehemia to return and rebuild the city’s walls and to govern Judea.
-Which was ruled as Yehud province under the Persians.
+This post is about the walls of Jerusalem, in particular the first wall.
+So after the Babylonian Captivity and the Persian conquest of Babylonia, Cyrus II of Persia allowed the Jews to return to the province of Judea and rebuild their Temple.
+It took to compete the walls till 516 BCE or 430 BCE.
+Then, the Persian King allowed Ezra and Nehemia to return and rebuild the city’s walls and govern Judea which was under under Persian rule.

-During the Second Temple Period; especially during the Hasmonean Period; the city walls were expanded and renovated; constituting what Josephus calls the First Wall.
+During the Second Temple Period, Jerusalem’s walls were extended and rehabilitated, developing what Josephus calls the First Wall.
 Herod the Great Added what Josephus called the Second Wall somewhere in the area between today’s Jaffa Gate and Temple Mt.
 Agrippa I (r.
-41-44 CE) later began the construction of the Third Wall; which was completed just at the beginning of the First Jewish-Roman War.
+41-44 CE).
+Later began the construction of another wall.
+Scholarly research calls it ‘the Third Wall,’ completed just at the beginning of the First Jewish-Roman War.
 Some remains of this wall are located today near the Mandelbaum Gate gas station.

 Walls of Jerusalem: Jerusalem is Expanding to the Western Hill

 During the Hasmonean Period, the settlement in Jerusalem grew; and expanded onto the western hill.
 The wall built by Hezekiah to fortify the western hill; which had lain in ruins since 586 BCE., was now repaired and rebuilt.
-Portions of this wall survive; including inside the courtyard of the Citadel, a medieval and Ottoman Period fortified enclosure at the northwest corner of the western hill.
+Portions of this wall survive.
+Including inside the courtyard of the Citadel, a medieval and Ottoman Period fortified enclosure at the northwest corner of the western hill.

-The Book of Maccabees makes reference to the fact that restoration work was carried out on the walls of Jerusalem on a number of occasions by the Hasmonean rulers.
+The Book of Maccabees makes reference that restoration work was carried out on the walls of Jerusalem on a number of occasions by the Hasmonean rulers.
 In addition, we find the style of the building is not always identical.
 This leads researchers to the conclusion that certain sections were built at different times.
 Another chance to see the first wall is just outside Jaffa Gate.
 There, you can clearly see it’s a different style of construction than the one at the City of David.
 But without a doubt, it is dated to the same time.